Seed sowing is a wonderful way of growing new plants, saving money and also choosing exactly which plants you want to grow and enjoy.

 Spray the leaves and growing mix daily with this mixture to help the plants to grow strong and ready for transplanting into the garden.

-The seedling will be ready for transplanting when it has about 6 or more leaves or when the seedling is looking strong and healthy.
+TIP - The seedlings (baby plants) will be ready for planting into your garden or a larger pot when they have 6 or more leaves or when strong and healthy looking.

 This is a fun and rewarding way of teaching children how to grow as well, so get the kids to help you with this and soon you’ll have many plants to enjoy !!